Spring in Olympic National Park Photography Workshop

 - Photograph sunrise and sunsets along the wild Olympic coast

-The workshop will kick off on Sunday May 20, 2018 at 2:30 PM at the Forks Motel with a short reception and presentation and then it’s into the field we go to make images.
+The workshop will kick off on Sunday May 19, 2019 at 3:30 PM at the Forks Motel with a short reception and presentation and then it’s into the field we go to make images.
 There is no “set” daily schedule, rather we keep things flexible in order to best respond to the weather and available light for making images.
 Typically, we’ll be out for sunrise, shoot until mid morning and then take a break for a meal and brief rest.
 We’ll convene in the conference room for instruction, post processing and critique during the mid-day hours when the light is typically less conducive to photography.
 We’ll then head back out into the field in the late afternoon and evening, ending our session after sunset.
-We’ll end our time together after our last sunrise shoot of the workshop on Thursday May 24, with plenty of time to return to the hotel for a normal checkout and departure.
+We’ll end our time together after our last morning shoot of the workshop on Thursday May 23, with plenty of time to return to the hotel for a normal checkout and departure.

 There will be no overly strenuous hiking involved during the workshop and most locations will be close to the road.
 Some locations, however will involve a short hike of approximately a mile with some moderate elevation gains (return trip up from coastal beaches).
-Participants should be comfortable carrying all personal items and camera equipment for at least a mile.
-We will be spending a lot of time shooting along the Oympic coast and in the rain forest.
+Participants should be comfortable carrying all personal items and camera equipment for at least a mile (2 miles RT).
+We will be spending a lot of time shooting along the Olympic coast and in the rain forest.
 The terrain is very uneven and can be somewhat slippery.
 Hiking boots and a modest level of health and fitness will greatly enhance your experience.

 Participants are responsible for their own lodging, transportation and meals.
 A block of rooms has been reserved at the Forks Motel, 351 S. Forks Ave Forks, WA 98331 360-374-6243 www.forksmotel.com Please reference Green Mountain Photographic Workshops or Kurt Budliger Photography when making your reservation.